looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 Ambient lights affect all objects in the scene. **As a result, there's no need to add more than one ambient light to your scene.** Unlike the direct lights (except for `RectAreaLight`), ambient lights cannot cast shadows.

 As usual, to use either of these light classes, you must first import them.
 Import both classes within the lights module now.
-We'll spend the rest of this chapter experiment with them.
+We'll spend the rest of this chapter experimenting with them.

 {{< code file="worlds/first-steps/ambient-lighting/src/World/components/lights.final.js" from="1" to="5" lang="js" linenos="true" hl_lines="2 4"  caption="_**lights.js**_: import both ambient light classes" >}}{{< /code >}}